JoeGruffins/caketwoprop/prop.md

 Will be used on testing devices.

+## Who

+To be done by any interested decred contractors, especially Wisdom, Dreacot, Philemon, and Joe.

 ## Work

-We anticipate costs in the range of **60k USD** and expect to have the main objectives done in 6 months.
+We anticipate costs in the range of **60k USD** and expect to have the main objectives done in 8 months.

 | Item                                        | How Much       | FTE Weeks |
 |---------------------------------------------|---------------:|----------:|